Best daily deals

 Robert Triggs / Android Authority

 The Pixel Stand comes bundled with the 30W Google USB-C charger and a USB-C to USB-C cable.
-So if you want to pick up a charging brick, a cable, and a wireless charging stand for your Pixel 7a, the Pixel Stand is a good option as it gets you all three.
-It is a little pricey (and overkill), but that is usually the case with first-party accessories.
+So if you want a complete charging kit, the Pixel Stand may be a worthwhile buy, even if it’s a little pricey like all first-party 7a accessories.

 Iniu 15W wireless charging stand